chiamp/skill-expression-game-analysis/README.md

-# Analyzing Skill vs Chance in Games
+# Analyzing Skill Expression in Games
 This is a repo where I describe a method to measure the amount of skill expression games have.

 ## Table of Contents